Dubai Chocolate Bar Recipe

 Jump to Section

-When I saw the components of this pistachio chocolate bar, I had to give it a try.
-It did not disappoint and went viral on my TikTok page.
+When I tried recreating it, it did not disappoint and went viral on my TikTok page.
 The toughest thing about this recipe is that you’ll need a chocolate bar mold, but I think it’s worth buying so you can make this Dubai chocolate bar over and over again.
 If you don’t want to invest in a mold just yet, you can try my Dubai Chocolate Strawberries which is made in a cup!

-This recipe is part of our monthly Cooking Challenge for April 2025!
+This recipe was part of our monthly Cooking Challenge for April 2025!

 Dubai Chocolate Bar Ingredients